Insights

 Fleet-level planning certainty and tail-number certainty are not the same.
 Substitution works at scale.
 Execution remains aircraft-specific.
 Closing that gap requires clearer condition at the point of maintenance decision—within existing authority structures.

-No Fault Found (NFF) Is a Symptom, Not a Failure
+No Fault Found Is a Condition Problem, Not a Quality Problem

 No Fault Found is not a quality problem.
 It is a predictable outcome of action taken when condition is unclear.
 When condition is better resolved before action, fewer NFF cycles occur and troubleshooting resolves faster.